airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

     Current result <--- -4(%ebp) and (%esp)

-Although we could use a register for temporary storage, this program uses a local variablelocal variables in order to show how to set it up.
+Although we could use a register for temporary storage, this program uses a local variable in order to show how to set it up.
 Often times there just aren't enough registers to store everything, so you have to offload them into local variables.
 Other times, your function will need to call another function and send it a pointer to some of your data.
-You can't have a pointerpointer to a registerregister, so you have to store it in a local variable in order to send a pointer to it.
+You can't have a pointer to a register, so you have to store it in a local variable in order to send a pointer to it.

 Basically, what the program does is start with the base number, and store it both as the multiplier (stored in *%ebx*) and the current value